-1. Adults:

-- a.
-Evaluation of infrequent recurrent symptoms (e.g. presyncope, syncope lightheadedness, palpitations, shortness of breath, chest pains or dizziness) that may be associated with arrhythmia - b.
-Evaluation of members with unexplained recurrent palpitation after complete examination
+- 1. Adults: - a.
+Evaluation of infrequent symptoms (e.g. presyncope, lightheadedness, palpitations, shortness of breath, chest pains or dizziness) that may be associated with arrhythmia

-- c.
-Assessment of individuals with documented coronary artery disease (CAD) for silent myocardial ischemia - d.
-Monitoring members who have had surgical or catheter ablation of atrial fibrillation when discontinuation of systemic anticoagulation is being considered. - e.
-Assessment of individuals who have had a history of cryptogenic stroke along with evidence of prior non-diagnostic tests - f.
-Evaluation of members with idiopathic hypertrophic or dilated cardiomyopathies to detect arrhythmias - g.
-Evaluation of the function of pacemakers or implantable cardioverter defibrillators in individuals who are symptomatic, to assist in device programing or where component malfunction is suspected
+- b.
+Evaluation of Syncope - c.
+Evaluation of members with unexplained recurrent palpitation after complete examination - d.
+Assessment of individuals with documented coronary artery disease (CAD) for silent myocardial ischemia - e.
+Monitoring members who have had surgical or catheter ablation of atrial fibrillation when discontinuation of systemic anticoagulation is being considered. - f.
+Assessment of individuals who have had a history of cryptogenic stroke along with evidence of prior non-diagnostic tests - g.
+Evaluation of members with idiopathic hypertrophic or dilated cardiomyopathies to detect arrhythmias - h.
+Evaluation of the function of pacemakers or implantable cardioverter defibrillators in individuals who are symptomatic, to assist in device programing or where component malfunction is suspected - 2.
+Pediatric: - a.

-2. Pediatric:

-- a.
 Antiarrhythmic drug efficacy, during rapid somatic growth - b.
 Asymptomatic congenital atrioventricular block, non-paced - c.
-Documented or potential long QT syndromes (LQTS) - d.
+Documented orpotential long QT syndromes (LQTS) - d.
 Hypertrophic or dilated cardiac myopathies - e.
 Palpitations in members with previous surgery for congenital heart disease and significant residual hemodynamic abnormalities. - f.
 Previously documented arrhythmia or pacemaker dependency. - g.
-Syncope, near syncope associated with exertion or dizziness with known heart disease
+Near syncope associated with exertion or dizziness with known heart disease - h.
+Evaluation of Syncope